For the Love of Rod Building!

 Launched in 2002, the software is now the standard tool for working with decorative wraps, with thousands of licenses sold around the world.

-A tinkerer by nature, David authored various websites over the years, including the VisualWRAP bulletin board, providing a forum where thread artists could share information and patterns, long before social media was a thing.
+A maker and tinkerer by nature, David authored various websites over the years, including the VisualWRAP bulletin board, providing a forum where thread artists could share information and patterns, long before social media was a thing.
 He also hosted the online guide wrap color-combo tool, introducing the concept of web-hosted selection tools for rod builders.

 In 2018 the Taper Offset Spacing App was launched, bringing users the ability to calculate cross wrap spacings on a smartphone.